noahehall/multicloud/providers/aws/services/Storage/ebs.md

 - With Elastic Volumes,
   - volume sizes can only be increased within the same volumes
   - to decrease a volume size, you must copy the EBS volume data to a new smaller EBS volume.
-- use Snapshots with automated lifecycle policies to back up your data to s3
+- use Snapshots with DKM lifecycle policies to back up your data to s3
 - logically separate your backup data from your EBS volumes.
   - Create a separate AWS account for backups.
     - To copy EBS snapshots to a different account, you share the snapshots with that account by modifying the permissions.